sin-1337/CRABS/README.md

 <table border="1">
   <tr>
     <td>
-This command lists the number of admins and players in a room and gives you some informatoin about them.
+This command lists the number of admins and players in a room and gives you some informatoin about them.<br>

 Arguments:<br>
 help - show this menu<br>